bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

-* A MLFQ improves on the scheduling model of Round Robin scheduling by using past behavior to predict processes prioritization.
+* A MLFQ improves on the scheduling model of Round Robin scheduling by using past behavior to predict process prioritization.
 MLFQ knows that if a process is I/O-bound in the past, it will I/O bound in the future; likewise for CPU-bound processes.
-CPU-bound processes are pushed to lower-priority queues where I/O-bound processes are pushed to higher priority queues.
+CPU-bound processes are pushed to lower-priority queues whereas I/O-bound processes are pushed to higher priority queues.

 ## Programming Exercise: The Lambda School Shell (`lssh`)